A TEN DAY TOUR OF ISRAEL AND JORDAN!

-Not just any old Deviled Eggs either.
-Truth be told I have had my share of really bad Deviled Eggs over the years (and the store bought kind are about the worst on the planet).
-For most people, Deviled Eggs are a challenge to make.
+Not just any old deviled eggs, either.
+Truth be told, I have had my share of really bad deviled eggs over the years (and the store-bought kind are about the worst on the planet).

-In order to love Deviled Eggs like I do, they must be good…and I mean they have got to be eat ’em like candy good.
+To love deviled eggs like I do, they must be good…and I mean they have got to be eat-’em-like-candy-good.
 The filling is key to a really good Deviled Egg, but so is the presentation.
 Continue reading

 Those of you who read my blog know that I research and write about dead people.
 It’s my passion and it’s my way of honoring their memory (whether deserved or not) and to perhaps–hopefully–connect these sleeping dead with descendants that are living today.